RaulCraciun93/History-of-Fashion/README.md

 ### Acknowledgements

-- I would like to thank my mentor Rory and Code Institute for providing guidance and resources for this project.
+- I would like to thank my mentor [Rory Patrick Sheridan](https://github.com/Ri-Dearg), [Code Institute](https://codeinstitute.net) for providing guidance and resources for this project, tutor team and [Slack community](https://code-institute-room.slack.com) for helping out with different issues throughout the project.